open-telemetry/opentelemetry-configuration/schema-docs.md

   "additionalProperties": false,
   "properties": {
     "schedule_delay": {
-      "description": "Configure delay interval (in milliseconds) between two consecutive exports.
-Value must be non-negative.
-If omitted or null, 1000 is used.", "type": [
+      "description": "Configure delay interval (in milliseconds) between two consecutive exports. \n Value must be non-negative.\n If omitted or null, 1000 is used.", "type": [
         "integer",
         "null"